 How it all adds up: Some plans have lower premiums but higher deductibles.
 That means that you could end up with very high bills if you need a lot of medical care.
 On the flip side, some plans with higher premiums leave you with lower out-of-pocket costs when you get care.

 Your premiums are what you’ll have to pay no matter what.
 Your out-of-pocket costs, up to your out-of-pocket maximum will vary based on how much health care you use.

 Figuring out the right plan for you requires figuring out the right balance of premiums and out-of-pocket costs.
-Here is a helpful educational video by Consumers Report that explains the most important health insurance terminology.
+Here is a helpful educational video by Consumer Reports that explains the most important health insurance terminology.

 Where to find it: If you’re shopping through Access Health CT, the state’s health insurance marketplace, you can find out more about how each plan works – including when you’d have a deductible, coinsurance, or copayment – if you click on the link that says “Click Here For Detailed Plan Documents (PDF).”